 It was dark beneath the tree-trunk.
-Charlotte momentarily panicked and pushed open the old trapdoor slightly, mind relieved to see the familiar garden still there, physician with its lush grass and swaying red roses; sunlight dancing through the serrated leaves of the ancient oak.
-Enough light filtered in for her to glimpse steps disappearing, seek seemingly down into the very bowels of the earth.
+Charlotte momentarily panicked and pushed open the old trapdoor slightly, relieved to see the familiar garden still there with its lush grass and swaying red roses; sunlight dancing through the serrated leaves of the ancient oak.
+Enough light filtered in for her to glimpse steps disappearing, seemingly down into the very bowels of the earth.
 At first glance they looked man-made, but then she realized that the roots of this arboreal Goliath were naturally shaped that way, as though the stairway had been formed over hundreds of years, from a far distant era when the oak was a young sapling.

 It was by chance she had found the trapdoor.
 The cottage had been dark and stifling that morning and the shady arbor provided relief from the hot, August sun.
 Leaning back against the trunk of the old oak with her lithe young legs stretched out in front of her seemed a comfortable way to relax and enjoy “The Red Bandanna,” a new novel from the pen of her favorite author, Caroline O’Hara.